Popular Links

 Back to Pesticide Use Enforcement

 DPR samples individual lots of domestic and imported produce and analyzes them for pesticide residues to enforce the tolerances set by the U.S. Environmental Protection Agency.
 Samples are collected from throughout the channels of trade, including wholesale and retail outlets, distribution centers, and farmers markets.
-DPR Enforcement Branch staff collects the samples, and delivers them to a California Department of Food and Agriculture laboratory where all are tested with multiresidue screens capable of detecting more than 200 pesticides and breakdown products.
-In addition, selected samples receive specific analysis for nonscreenable pesticides of enforcement concern.
+DPR Enforcement Branch staff collect the samples and deliver them to a California Department of Food and Agriculture laboratory where all are tested with multiresidue screens capable of detecting more than 400 pesticides and breakdown products.

-Summaries of DPR Report Residues in Fresh Produce
+Summaries of DPR Report, Pesticide Residues in Fresh Produce

 Annual Residue Data